Tupelo Automobile Museum raffles antique

 · Memoryville U.S.A.
 Autos of Yesteryear (Rolla, MO) – a museum that contains a restoration save and vintage cars.

-· Highbanks Hall of Fame National Midget Auto Racing Museum (Belleville, KS) – if you are into midget vehicle racing, then that is your shrine of choice.
+· Highbanks Hall of Fame National Midget Auto Racing Museum (Belleville, KS) – If you are into midget vehicle racing, that is your chosen shrine.

-· Walter P. Chrysler Boyhood Home and Museum (Ellis, KS) – from modest beginnings rose this titan of the car enterprise.
+· Walter P. Chrysler Boyhood Home and Museum (Ellis, KS) – This titan of the car enterprise rose from modest beginnings.
 Mr. Chrysler lived within the one-tale domestic from 1878 to 1900.

 · Ellingson Car Museum (Rogers, MN) – Over a hundred vans, bikes, and motors dating back to the 1920s.
 Includes “muscle motors” from midcentury.